dy0gu/dotfiles/README.md

    sudo nixos-rebuild switch --cores <cores> --flake .#<host>
    ```

 - When building you may get a `git tree is dirty` warning, which happens because after running `nixos-generate-config` and `git add` on the generated file you still haven't pushed it to the remote.
-If you plan on keeping the configuration you should create your own fork of this repository and push the changes to it, so the hardware for your hosts is updated there.
-If planning on using multiple hosts of the same configuration, like 2 laptops, with different hardware, you can rename/add folders in `hosts` and imports in `flake.nix` to create a `laptopt-1` and `laptop-2` which can both import similar configurations with different hardware.
+If you plan on keeping the configuration you should:

+  - Create your own fork of this repository and push the changes to it, so the hardware for your hosts is updated there.

+  - If planning on using multiple hosts of the same configuration, like 2 laptops, with different hardware, you can rename/add folders in `hosts` and imports in `flake.nix` to create a `laptop-1` and `laptop-2` which can both import similar configurations with different hardware.

 ## Usage 🚀